motionharvest/VectorScrolling/readme.md

 		end: {
 			when: "100%",
 			at: "0%",
-			call: function(offtop){
+			call: function(){
 			}
 		}
     });

-Select your element. specify the points that activate and deactivate it, values to track from place to place, and which tracking method you want to use.
+Select your element, specify the points that activate and deactivate it, and use the `call` method to take action on it.

 #### activate ####
 `start` is triggered when the element is less than the first boundary